 MESSRS.
-MUNN & CO. have been engaged in soliciting American and Foreign Fatents for the past eighteen years.
+MUNN & CO. have been engaged in soliciting American and Foreign Patents for the past eighteen years.
 Inventors who wish to consult with them about the novelty of their inventions are invited to send forward a sketch and description.
-If they wish to get their applications into Munn & Co.'s hands for prosecution they will please observe the following rules:- Make a substantial model, not over one foot in size.
-When finished, put your name upon it, then pack it carefully in a box, upon which mark our address; prepay charges, and ferward it by express.
-Sand full description of your invention, either in box, with model, or by tank the same time forward \$16, 6rst patent fee and stamp taxes.
+If they wish to get their applications into Munn & Co.'s hands for prosecution they will please observe the following rules:-

+Make a substantial model, not over one foot in size.
+When finished, put your name upon it, then pack it carefully in a box, upon which mark our address; prepay charges, and forward it by express.
+Send full description of your invention, either in box with model, or by mail; and at the same time forward \$16, first patent fee and stamp taxes.
 As soon as practicable after the model and funds reach us we proceed to prepare the drawings, petition, oath and specification and forward the latter for signature and oath.

 Read the following testimonial from the Hon.
-Joseph Holt, for erly Commissioner of Patents; afterwards Secretary of War, and merly fommissioner of Patents; afterwards Sceretary of War, and now Judge Advocate General of the Arm y of the United States:-MESSAS, MUAN & Co.:--It affords me much pleasure to bear test mong to the able and efficient manner in which you discharged Jouu autuse as Solicitors of Patents, while I had the honor of holding the office of Commissioner.
-Your business was very large, and you sus tamed and I doubt not justid desarved i the reputation of energy marked ability, and uncompromising fidelity in performing your pro fessional engagements.
-Wery respectfully, your obedient servant, J. HoLT.
+Joseph Holt, for erly Commissioner of Patents; afterwards Secretary of War, and merly Commissioner of Patents afterwards Secretary of War, and now Judge Advocate General of the Arm yof the United States:- MESSAS.
+MUNN & CO.:-It affords me much pleasure to bear test mong to the able and efficient manner in which you discharged Jour unues as Solicitors of Patents, while I had the honor of holding the office of Commissioner.
+Your business was very large, and you sus tained (and I doubt not justly deserved) the reputation of energy marked ability, and uncompromising fidelity in performing your oro fessional engagements. ments.
+Very respectfully, your obedient servant, J. Holt.

 For further particulars send for Pamphlet of Instruction.
 Address MUNN & CO., No. 37 Para Bow New York City.

-OM THE STEAM PRESS OF JOHN A. GRAT AND GREAT THE SCIENTIFIC AMERICAN es, or just to dryness.
-The product is sulpho. cyanide of ammonium enficiently pure for the shove purpose.
-One recrystallization in alcohol will render it quite white.
-"One ounce of bisulphide of carbon yields, by this process, exactly
+OM THE STEAM PRESS OF JOHN A. GRAT AND GREAT